 Microsatellite genotyping

-A total of 340 Apodemus agrarius from X localities were genotyped at nine microsatellite loci.
+In order to confirm the results obtained with the mitochondrial marker, we also genotyped 340 A. agrarius specimens coming from 88 localities in 17 countries using 9 microsatellites (Table 1 & Fig. 1 ou 2?).
 These markers were selected from the paper of Makova et al. (1998).
 The amplification protocols followed the recommendations of this last paper.
 One primer of each of the 9 primer pairs was labelled with one of the fluorochromes used in the ABIGeneScanTM system (ABI).
-Reaction mixtures contained the following products ; approximately 100 ng of genomic DNA, 2.5 units of Taq DNA polymerase (Promega), 10 units of Promega buffer, 1.5 mM of MgCl2, 0.6 mM of each primer (labelled and unlabelled), 250 mM of dNTPs (Perkin Elmer), and water to a final volume of 25 mL.
-Thermal conditions were an initial denaturation for 3 minutes at 94 °C, followed by 35 cycles at 94 °C for 1 min, 30–45 seconds at the annealing temperature, 72 °C for 30–60 seconds, and a final extension for 3 minutes at 72 °C. After amplification the 9 microsatellite loci for each mouse have been analysed on an ABI 3100 automatic sequencer.
+Reaction mixtures contained approximately 100 ng of genomic DNA, 2.5 units of Taq DNA polymerase (Promega), 10 units of Promega buffer, 1.5 mM of MgCl2, 0.6 mM of each primer (labelled and unlabelled), 250 mM of dNTPs (Perkin Elmer), and water to a final volume of 25 mL.
+Thermal conditions were an initial denaturation for 3 minutes at 94 °C, followed by 35 cycles at 94 °C for 1 min, 30–45 seconds at the annealing temperature, 72 °C for 30–60 seconds, and a final extension for 3 minutes at 72 °C. After amplification, the 9 microsatellite loci for each mouse were analysed on an ABI 3100 automatic sequencer.
 The 9 loci were analysed in two runs for each animal.
 Results were compiled and analysed with the GeneScanTM and GenotyperTM softwares (ABI).

 Mitochondrial data analysis